 One thing that our experience with Buck taught us is the importance of getting help for animals with FAS right away.
 Their symptoms will not improve on their own — in fact, they will probably get much worse.
 They did with Buck.

-If you think that your pet is showing signs of FAS, you should discuss his behavior with your vet.
+If you think that your pet is showing signs of FAS, don’t try to handle it on your own.
+Talk to your vet about his symptoms and triggers so that you can come up with a treatment plan to help him cope with his anxiety.
 You might even need to ask for a referral to a board certified behaviorist.

 Even though we were able to eventually help Buck to enjoy a much better quality of life, I often think back to what we went through with him and think of how much suffering our whole family could have avoided if we had only known a little more about his condition.

 It is my goal during Pet Anxiety Awareness Week to help as many pet parents as possible learn what they need to know so that they can give their pets the help they need.
 All week I’ll be posting blogs about helpful products, sharing advice from other experts, and interviewing leading authorities on this important issue.

 If your pet has been dealing with FAS, it’s not a lost cause!
 You CAN help him to feel safe and calm again.
 Please go to petanxietyawarenessweek.com to learn more about FAS and receive helpful products and tips for coping with your pet’s fear, stress, or anxiety.

 And speaking of helpful products, in honor of Pet Anxiety Awareness Week coming up, I’ve got some paw-tastic products to give away through the entire month of June!
 All of them are designed to help keep pets calm and happy.
 Scamper on over to the Pet Living website to enter!